Equating Story Points to Time = Bad

 Additionally, people work at different speeds.
 Two people could be given the exact same task and one person will inevitably finish earlier than the other.
 So if your team is estimating in units of time then there is already a baked in error.

-Don’t waterfall your agile scrum.
+Don’t waterfall your Scrum.
 How accurate are time based estimates?
 History, human nature, statistics and lies (but I repeat myself) tell a sad story about the reality of waterfall / traditional estimating techniques and patterns.
 Ever had that project manager come by and demand you provide a list of your work breakdown with time estimates for each line?
 High and low?
 Ever get PERT-ed?

 Was time allowed in the project managers plan for you to do all the estimating?
 How often did you bake in some extra time to account for risk and PM hassle?
 Tell the truth!

 At the end of the day, it doesn’t matter whether a “13” sized user story winds up equating to one week or two months for a particular engineer or team.
-For each team, a natural velocity will be established over time as the team develops an equilibrium and historical body of evidence from which to determine values on future stories.
+For each team, a natural (normalized) velocity will be established over time as the team develops an equilibrium and historical body of evidence from which to determine values on future stories.

 I recommend reading other articles on the subject.